 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 YMMV: Lady Gaga

 Lady Gaga, being the person she is, is open to a lot of debate, among fans and others.

-Alternative Character Interpretation: Subversive intellectual champion of gay/women's rights, or gullible corporate shill churning out generic unoriginal pop tunes?
+Alternative Character Interpretation: Subversive intellectual champion of gay/women's rights, manipulative artist taking advantage of those fandoms, or gullible corporate shill churning out generic unoriginal pop tunes?
 As often happens, the truth seems to lie somewhere in the middle.

 Is she a talented singer who created her quirky personality and fashion sense to rise above the pool of unsigned talented musicians?
 Or is she just a generic singer/songwriter who created the quirky personality as a desperate grab for attention?
 Depending on how much the person making the analysis likes her and her music, she falls somewhere between all three.